Platov International Airport

 Platov International Airport (Международный аэропорт Платов) is an airport close to the stanitsa of Grushevskaya, Aksaysky District, Rostov Oblast, Russia near the city of Novocherkassk northeast of Rostov-on-Don.
 It serves Rostov-on-Don (as a replacement for the old Rostov-on-Don Airport) and started operation in December 2017.
 It is named after Matvei Platov.

 It was originally planned that the airport would open in November 2017, with passenger navigation starting on 1 December 2017.
 The project has a capacity of 5 million passengers per year.
 Azimuth will be the main company serving the airport.
 The airport was opened on 27 November 2017, with the new highway to the airport and final tests before the operations would commence.
 The airport commenced passenger service on 7 December 2017, and the old airport was scheduled to officially cease all its operations on 1 March 2018.
 In 2018, for the first year of operation of the airport, 3,236,000 passengers passed through this airport.
 The airport has been closed since the beginning of the 2022 Russian invasion of Ukraine.

+While the airport functioned as a major regional hub since 2017, all civilian flight operations have been suspended since 24 February 2022.
+The facility remains closed due to security concerns as of late 2025, with the Federal Air Transport Agency (Rosaviatsiya) formally dismissing reports of a near-term reopening.